netbomo/emoncms-wind-visualizations/README.md

 # emoncms-wind-visualizations
 how to add wind visualizations in emoncms

+**work is not finnish, test it, but I need some help to clean displays and code.**

 The goal is to propose new vizualisations for emoncms.

 In process repository you can find new versions of process_model.php and process_info.js.
 This add two process :